pharriso/cloud_automation/content/post/vmware_filter_tags.md

 We can test the inventory filter by hitting the **sync all** button.
 The result should be that you only see the hosts with the relevant tag:

 ![](/images/tower_vmware_inventory.png)

+### Next Steps

+There is a lot more you can do with the VMware inventory plugin.
+You can take a look at the [github site](https://github.com/ansible-collections/vmware) for more information.

+There are also a lot more inventory plugins available in Ansible.
+Head over to the Ansible docs to find a [list of plugins](https://docs.ansible.com/ansible/latest/plugins/inventory.html#plugin-list) available in Ansible 2.9.

+Finally, with the move to collections, you will find more inventory plugins shipped with their respective collection.
+For community collections have a look at [galaxy.ansible.com](galaxy.ansible.com).
+If you are a Red Hat Ansible Automation Platform customer then have a look in the [Automation Hub](cloud.redhat.com) for a list of certified and supported collections.